DETAILED ACTION

 This step reads on a process that can be performed by the human mind by analyzing gene data with respect to information representing a network to determine genetic interaction data.
 The step is therefore an abstract idea.

-2. a refining step of excluding a synthetic partner for a specific mutant gene from the genetic interaction network profile and the protein-protein interaction network profile in the genetic interaction data when the synthetic partner for the specific mutant gene is not located within a predetermined genetic distance from any other synthetic partner for the specific mutant gene in the genetic interaction data.
+2. a refining step of excluding a synthetic partner for a specific mutant gene from the genetic interaction data based on the genetic interaction network profile or the protein-protein interaction network profile, when the synthetic partner for the specific mutant gene is not located within a predetermined genetic distance from any other synthetic partner for the specific mutant gene in the genetic interaction data.

 This step reads on a process that can be performed by the human mind by analyzing genetic distances in a network against gene information data which is the synthetic partner for a mutant gene.
 The step then requires the mental process of excluding information from a profile of protein interactions and gene interactions wherein the information is a mutant gene.
 The step is therefore an abstract idea.

-3. wherein the mapping step determines a gene a non-expressed gene when an expression score in an expression profile is zero.
+3. wherein the mapping step determines a gene a non-expressed gene when an expression score in an expression profile is zero and excludes a depletion score associated with the non-expressed gene from a t-test for characterizing genetic interactions.

 This step reads on a mental process of evaluating an expression score and determining that a gene is a non-expressed gene when the expression score is zero.
 The step is therefore an abstract idea.